-Uploading a .csv file on your People page (click the • • • in the top right corner of Blissbook and then People) synchronizes your organization in Blissbook with that file.
+Uploading an employee list .csv file synchronizes your organization in Blissbook with that file.
 It is a full file sync.
 People on the list who aren't in Blissbook will be added to your organization, and those not on the list who are currently in Blissbook will be archived.
 Groups receive the same treatment.
-You should not include the "Admin" group on your file as that's a special group that's managed manually within Blissbook.
+This means you should always sync a full file that includes all of those who should have an active Blissbook account.

 Before we link to the templates that you should base your .csv upload file on, here are some general notes:

-- Make sure your column headers match exactly what's in the template file.
+Make sure your column headers match what's in the template file exactly.

 The only required columns are Email Address and Name - every row (person) must have these.

 Employee ID is highly recommended.
 It prevents an employee from being archived and then created as a new person if their name or email address changes.
 Duplicate IDs are not allowed.
 Note: this field is a string, not a number, which means "000512" is not interchangeable with "512".
 Pick one format and stick with it.

-- If you want Blissbook to handle rehires, then you'll need to include a Latest Hire Date column.
+If you want Blissbook to handle rehires, then you should include a Latest Hire Date column.
 Rehires get asked to sign your handbook again even if they've already signed it.